Interesting video on the idea of captain Chesley Sullenberger to take the helm after Babbitt steps down and more. Watch the Video

 The effect on US operators who conduct international flights to the EU if made to comply with the ETS, some say will only increase emission by US carriers who will add another stop to a flight at a non-participating country.
 This will add to the overall length of a trip, increasing emission output while saving emission credits needed to conduct business in EU airspace.
 This will effect the financial health of US operators in that they will be spending on licenses that were not required before this law was enacted.
 The long term answer to how the cost of participation in ETS will impact each operator is unknown, however it is likely safe to say that the customer or passengers will see increased fares as a result.

-the United States have about the EU's ETS are that the EU is overstepping its authority by imposing emission license fee's to air carriers while operating in international airspace or any airspace that the EU does not have jurisdiction over.
+The issues that the United States have about the EU's ETS are that the EU is overstepping its authority by imposing emission license fee's to air carriers while operating in international airspace or any airspace that the EU does not have jurisdiction over.
 Also that fee's that are collected by the EU for flights in airspace in which they they have no right to charge goes straight to the EU and not the controlling country.
 Other action the US has taken can be reviewed in house bill H.R.
 2594 which prohibits US carriers from participating in EU's ETS.
 When the EU begins to include airlines in its ETS this bill would force us carriers to suspend operations to the EU.

 Who is effected?
 The EU ETS will cover any aircraft operator, whether EU- or foreign-based, operating international flights on routes to, from or between EU airports.
 All airlines will thus be treated equally.
 Very light aircraft will not be covered.
 Military, police, customs and rescue flights, flights on state and government business, and training or testing flights will also be exempted.